High Welfare Matching Markets via Descending Price: Preliminaries

+A strategy $b_i$ for player $i$ consists of a plan\footnote{We observe that usual nuances around equilibrium in dynamic games, such as non-credible threats, refinements such as subgame perfect equilibrium, etc., do not arise here.
+In our variant of the MM, each agent $i$ observes nothing until they are matched, after which they can no longer affect the game.
+So without loss of generality, $i$ commits in advance to a plan $\{ b_{ij}(t) \}$ and follows it until matched.} $b_{ij}(t)$ for how to set bids over time, for each neighbor $j$.

-A full strategy profile is denoted $b$.
+A full strategy profile is denoted $b = (b_1,\dots,b_n)$.
 We let $v_i(b)$ be $i$'s value for their match when $b$ is played (zero if none), a random variable depending on the randomization in the strategies and, in the Bayes-Nash setting, on the random draw of the types.
-Similarly, $\pi_i(b)$ denotes $i$'s payment.
-Finally, $p_i(b)$ denotes the \emph{total} payment on the edge that $i$ is matched along, i.e. $p_i(b) = \pi_i(b) + \pi_j(b)$ when $i$ is matched to $j$.
+Next, $\pi_i(b)$ denotes $i$'s net payment to the mechanism, i.e. bid minus rebate.
+Finally, $p_i(b)$ denotes the \emph{total} net payment on the edge that $i$ is matched along, i.e. $p_i(b) = \pi_i(b) + \pi_j(b)$ when $i$ is matched to $j$.

 We assume all agents are Bayesian, rational, and have preferences quasilinear in payment.
 That is, given a mechanism and a particular strategy profile $b$, the \emph{utility} of a participant $i$ is the random variable